 When and Where

 S.M.I.L.E.
-Healthcare Pathway Program Camp takes place in Washington, D.C. during the summer of 2023 and will expand to other historically diverse colleges and universities in the future.
-This summer camp will introduce students to careers in oral health, including: dentist, dental hygienist, dental assistant, or dental office administrators.
+Healthcare Pathway Program will take place July 7 – 12, 2024 in Nashville, Tennessee.
+The program expands each year to a historically diverse colleges and universities.
+This summer program introduces students to careers in oral health, including: dentist, dental hygienist, dental assistant, or dental office administrators.

-The sessions will be held at the Howard University College of Dentistry in Washington, DC.
+The program will be held at the Meharry Medical College School of Dentistry in Nashville, Tennessee.

 - Immersive learning and enrichment for students introducing them to the oral health community.